disadone/NailMonkey/README.md

 - Atlas (D99 is already embedded in the program)

 # Example
+the example file is taken from [PRIME-MRM](https://osf.io/mhgs8) dataset Newcastle_prime-mrm/0000001/session_1/anat_1/.

-The `DICOM` images should be transformed into nii file.
+The `DICOM` images should be transformed into nii file first.
-If you are using Ubuntu, you can
+If you are using Ubuntu, you can use `dcm2nii` to do the job.

 `sudo apt install dcm2nii`

 `run.py` file gives an example code to run a dataset contained in `./data_example/anta.nii`